 1. Get a team of supporters together.

-Of course, this will include the one needing the problem solved, but it may also include spouse, friend, family members and anyone else that you consider would be helpful in solving the problem.
+Of course, this will include the one needing the problem solved, but it may also include spouse, friend, family members, and anyone else you consider would help solve the problem.

 I always like to pray and ask God to be part of the process and to be filling the group with creative ideas.

 3. Identify the Problem.

 This is probably the trickiest part of the process.
 We often have so many different problems that it’s hard to choose which one to tackle first.
 It might be helpful to list them all out and rate them each on a scale of 1-5, with 5 being a problem causing the most stress.
 You can always come back to the other problems later.